 This is a gorgeous luxury bathroom in every respect, even the blue-gray cabinetry until you see the tiny walk-in shower.
 It doesb’t really fit in the space…. it’s simply too small.
-But I’m nitpicking obviously because otehrwise this is one gorgeous master bathroom.
+But I’m nitpicking obviously because otehrwise this is one gorgeous primary bathroom.
 Source: Zillow Digs™

 Lots going on… too much?

 With four different tile work patterns and colors, this is one very busy bathroom design-wise.
 I’m not sure what to focus on…my eyes get pulled all over.
-However, this is one richly outfitted master bathroom that could be simplified, but has a luxuriousness nevertheless.
+However, this is one richly outfitted primary bathroom that could be simplified, but has a luxuriousness nevertheless.
 Source: Zillow Digs™

 The Luxury Mall Bathroom